|The Glamorous Life (full title Sheila E. In The Glamorous Life) is the first album by Sheila E..

 The time between vocal recordings to the release of the album was swift; less than two months in total.

-The album produced three singles, The Glamorous Life (which preceded the album), Oliver's House, and The Belle Of St. Mark.
+The album produced three singles, The Glamorous Life (which preceded the album), The Belle Of St. Mark, and Noon Rendezvous.

 It reached number 28 on the US Billboard 200 Chart, and number 7 on the Billboard Soul LP's Chart.